sdziallas/comp55/docs/labs/5-Interact.md

 If you still feel uncomfortable with either the [ACM](4-ACM.html) or the [Intro to Java](2-JavaIntro.html) Labs, you should go back and revisit what was done in each.
-Today we're going to get you started on learning and additional topic events that will allow us to add some dynamic content to our upcoming graphics program.
+Today we're going to get you started on learning and about events that will allow us to add some dynamic content to our upcoming graphics program.

 ## Old I/O Programs

 Most of the programs you have created for COMP 51 and 53 have had a very linear structure that was based on text input and output.
-While the
-programs that you created were dynamic in that they asked the user for input, the program would explicitly wait for users to type and press enter before moving on.
+While the programs that you created were dynamic in that they asked the user for input, the program would explicitly wait for users to type and press enter before moving on.
 The program controlled when users could input information.
 The *program* would run through its statements,